tmdomingues/private-hospital/README.md

 and requests with incorrect permissions will result in HTTP 403(Forbidden).

 ## Considerations & Improvements
-The overall design of the application has left me satisfied, there are traces of some experiments which can be easily refactored and improved, and the main focus, more than using a lot of tools was the correctness of the app itself first.
+The overall design of the application has left me satisfied, there are traces of some experiments which can easily be refactored and improved, but my main focus was the always correctness of the app itself first.
-I think I pretty much covered all the topics proposed in the challenge (if not do let me know), except diving deeper into metrics which for a spring boot app would be only configuration and another service on a docker-compose(Elastic, Prometheus, etc...) and connecting them.
+I think I pretty much covered all the topics proposed in the challenge (if not do let me know), except diving deeper into metrics which for a spring boot app would be only configurations and another service on a docker-compose (Elastic, Prometheus, etc...) and connecting them.

 Positive points:
 - Code cleanliness (i hope)